GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-about/index.md

 Mini apps are often discovered _ad-hoc_ via branded 2D barcodes, which solves an important offline-to-online challenge, for example, getting from a physical restaurant menu to a payment mini app, or from a physical e-scooter to a rental min app.
-The image below depicts an example of such a branded 2d barcode.
-It is for
+The image below shows an example of such a branded 2D barcode for
 [WeChat's demo mini app](https://github.com/wechat-miniprogram/miniprogram-demo).
 When the code is scanned with the WeChat super app, the mini app launches directly.
 Other super apps will typically not be able to recognize the barcode.